-- A study conducted at Uppsala university studied the effects of sleep loss on muscles of young men with an average age of 22.
+- A study conducted at Uppsala University studied the effects of sleep loss on muscles of young men with an average age of 22.

-- After a single night of deprivation, they had rapid breakdown of skeletal muscles, leading to muscle loss, in addition to fat accumulation.
+- After a single night of deprivation, they had a rapid breakdown of skeletal muscles, leading to muscle loss, in addition to fat accumulation.

 - Men who are sleeping routinely for 5 hours a night will have testosterone levels similar to those 10 times their senior.

 - The news is not so good for women either.
 Sleeping less than 6 hours every night causes a 20% drop in the follicle-releasing hormones, hormones that are essential for conception.